Walesa, Poland's flawed hero, given redemption in film

 Speaking on a Gdansk radio station, he said he was uncomfortable that in some scenes the actor who played him "portrayed me as a buffoon, who was a bit conceited."

-But he said that overall, he was happy with the way the director had realized his concept for the film.
+But he said that overall, he was happy with the way the director had realised his concept for the film.
 "I think he did a good job."

 (Editing by Mark Trevelyan)